MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cloud-scale-analytics-with-discovery-hub.md

 </svg>

 <div class="architecture-tooltip-content" id="architecture-tooltip-1">
-<p>Combine all your structured and semi-structured data in Azure Data Lake Storage using Discovery Hub’s data engineering pipeline with hundreds of native data connectors.</p>
+<p>Combine all your structured and semi-structured data in Azure Data Lake Storage using Discovery Hubâ€™s data engineering pipeline with hundreds of native data connectors.</p>
 </div>
 <div class="architecture-tooltip-content" id="architecture-tooltip-2">
 <p>Clean and transform data using the powerful analytics and computational ability of Azure Databricks.</p>